FindoraNetwork/findora-wiki/docs/developers/04 - CLI.md

 ---
-sidebar_position: 2
+sidebar_position: 4
 ---

-# SDK CLI Overview
+# CLI Overview

 The `Findora SDK` contains a `CLI commands` tool which enables developers to quickly perform frequently used actions using a single comand syntax.